dialogueone-dev/IT-documentation/Product_documentations/ninox/project_management.md

 > The support sequence when Super User is first point of contact

+Ideally the sequence of events are as follows:

+1. Consultant contacts Super User
+2. Super User assists consultant

+If the issue is needs altering the database

+3. Super User consults with Project Lead
+4. Project Lead gives green light on altering database
+5. Super User fixes issues & assists
+6. Super User reports any changes

+If the issue is not solvable

+3. Super User reports issue to Dev Team
+4. Dev Team fixes issue & reports any changes
+5. Super User reports back & assists
+6. Super User reports any changes

 ```mermaid
 sequenceDiagram
     Consultant->>Super User: Ask help with issue